 Montana based, Absaroka Energy, LLC is developing the Gordon Butte Pumped Storage Hydro Project.
 The project will be located on private land in Meagher County, Montana, three miles west of the small town of Martinsdale.
 Our project is designed to take advantage of the unique geological features of Gordon Butte to create a new closed-loop pumped storage hydro facility.
 This facility will provide ancillary and balancing capabilities to Montana’s emerging renewable energy industry, as well as, provide multiple services to facilitate stability, reliability, growth and longevity to existing energy infrastructure and resources in the state and region.

 The Gordon Butte Hydro Pumped Storage Facility will consist of upper and lower closed-loop reservoirs connected by an underground concrete and steel-lined hydraulic shaft.
 Our pumped storage hydro project will be an off-stream facility, constructed out of any existing watersheds thereby minimizing impacts to the local watersheds and riparian ecosystems.
 Each reservoir will be approximately 4,000 feet long and 1,000 feet wide with depths of 50 to 75 feet.
-As currently designed, an underground powerhouse with four turbine-generators would be located at the bottom reservoir.
+As currently designed, an underground powerhouse with three turbine-generators would be located at the bottom reservoir.
 These generators would provide an installed capacity of 400 megawatts, allowing for an estimated annual energy generation of 1300 gigawatt hours.